ArturoMezaCanales/ArturoMezaCanales-TechCommRedesign/secondDraft/Introduction_to_GitHub_README.md

 Branches let you work on new features or fixes without affecting the main project.
 - Create with `git branch feature-branch`
 - Switch with `git checkout feature-branch`
-- Merge when ready (look at pull request section)
+- Merge when ready (look at the pull-request section)

 ![here is an example](./Images/Branch.jpg)